sadafchandnisidd/Adidas-Sales-Analysis/README.md

   6. West Gear is the top profitable retailer of adidas

 # Recommendation
-   1.Increase production for Street Footwear.
+   1. Increase production for Street Footwear.

-   2.Improve strategy(discounts, digital marketing) to increase online sales.
+   2. Improve strategy(discounts, digital marketing) to increase online sales.

-   3.Give attractive offers in months of Qtr4 (seasonal sales).
+   3. Give attractive offers in months of Qtr4 (seasonal sales).

-   4.List more products on Amazon and Walmart.
+   4. List more products on Amazon and Walmart.

-   5.Add more product categories in in-store.
+   5. Add more product categories in in-store.